LetMeFork/rock-paper-scissors/README.md

 # Rock Paper Scissors
-Classical game implemented in minimalistic way (no GUI).
+Classical __Rock Paper Scissors__ game implemented in minimalistic way (no GUI).

+The game plays 5 rounds.

 It is assumed that the user always enters a correct choice (“rock”, “paper” or “scissors”), so no reprompting for an invalid input is implemented.